ropensci/DataPackageR/README.md

   - **Scale**

-    Seting up and building R data packages by hand is a workable solution for a small project or a small number of projects, but when dealing with many projects each involving many data sets, tools are needed to help automate the process.
+    Setting up and building R data packages by hand is a workable solution for a small project or a small number of projects, but when dealing with many projects each involving many data sets, tools are needed to help automate the process.